My Tokyo Guide

 Soaring above the city, Tokyo Tower is the second tallest structure in Japan after the 2012 completion of Tokyo Skytree tower.
 With a design based on Paris’ ubiquitous Eiffel Tower, Tokyo’s version stands 13-meters taller than its more famous rival.

 The tower functions as a support structure for the massive antenna that protrudes from the top, and as an observation point for tourists.
 Two observation decks located at 150 meters and 250 meters welcome visitors, while a four-story complex on the ground floor is occupied by shops, and restaurants.
-Among them, Tokyo One Piece Tower will delight anime and manga fans, with a collection of games and activities available for play.

 In addition to the tower itself, nearby destinations such as Zojoji Temple, Atago Shrine, Shiba Park, and Shiba Toshogu are worth a visit.